ha/doozerd/doc/cluster.md

 ### With DzNS

 First, create a cluster without DzNS.
-This new cluster will be the DzNS the next cluster will use to bootstap.
+This new cluster will be the DzNS the next cluster will use to bootstrap.

 Now create another cluster of three with the DzNS (these can be done in parellel):